 A Business Constraint is a business restriction or limitation imposed on the choices that can be made for the design, implementation or deployment of the solution.
-They are typically restrictions of budget, time, resources but can be any type of limitation such as the context of the business deployment where the solution must not change the way that branch staff currently work.
-A Business Constraint may also limit the access or presentation of information such as 'Only the last four digits of a credit card number can be displayed in reports.'
+They are typically restrictions of budget, time and resources, but can be any type of limitation such as the context of the business deployment where the solution must not change the way that branch staff currently work.
+A Business Constraint might also limit the access or presentation of information such as 'Only the last four digits of a credit card number can be displayed in reports.'
 There is some overlap with business rules and the analyst should be careful to separate the two notions.
-Business Constraints can be modeled in Enterprise Architect using a Constraint or a stereotyped requirements element and they can be related to one or more model elements using a dependency relationship.
-Constraints can also be created as a property of an element using the element Properties window.
+Business Constraints can be modeled in Enterprise Architect using a Constraint element available from the Common toolbox page or a stereotyped Requirements element.
+They can be related to one or more model elements using a Dependency relationship.
+Constraints can also be created as a property of an element using the Properties window.